jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

        → 𝒫 ⊢ᵒ ℰ⟦ A ⟧ (F ⟦ M ⟧)

 In the title of the blog post I alluded to 1 hard lemma.
 This one's it.
 Here's the proof.
 I'm too tired to explain it now!
+But perhaps the most interesting part of the proof is that it employs the `lobᵒ` rule of SIL.

 ```